gitVikas898/job-portal-app/README.md

     - Setup pages
     - Created Routing

+# Supabase setup and Authorisation using CLERK

 # Working on Landing Page